Cost of LivingUpdated May 2026

 Dropping

-Reviewed by Rachel Goldstein, Regional Cost Specialist|Last verified: March 2026|Sources: BLS, Census Bureau, HUD
+Reviewed by Rachel Goldstein, Regional Cost Specialist|Last verified: May 2026|Hybrid official/model data|Sources: CostOfCity model using U.S. Census ACS rent anchor (B25064)

 Share:XFLRWE

-Average Cost of Living Price in Cleveland
+Average Cost of Living in Cleveland

-Ask any longtime Cleveland resident about cost of living costs and they'll tell you: this is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.
-The numbers back it up — cost of living here is genuinely affordable here — about 34% below what most Americans pay.
+Ask any longtime Cleveland resident about cost of living and they'll tell you: this is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.
+The numbers back it up — cost of living here is genuinely affordable here — about 18% below what most Americans pay.
 What the numbers don't show is the local texture: temperature swings of 100+ degrees between seasons mean your hvac system works harder than in any other region.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 Typical Cost Range in Cleveland

--34% vs national average
+-18% vs national average

 LowNational avg: $4,000High

-What Affects Cost of Living Prices in Cleveland?
+What Affects Cost of Living in Cleveland?

 What makes Cleveland's market for cost of living distinct?
 Start with the labor market: a more relaxed labor market where businesses compete on price as much as reputation.
 Add in one of America's more affordable housing markets, where homeownership is within reach for most working families, and you begin to see why prices land where they do.
 Temperature swings of 100+ degrees between seasons mean your HVAC system works harder than in any other region.